Head of Department

 ---|---|

-God and Suffering In this unit students study the Nature of God and how this can cause dilemmas for theists when faced with moral and natural suffering in the world.
-Students look at how religious believers justify suffering in a world created by a loving and powerful God. |
+Autumn Term: God and Suffering In this unit students study the Nature of God and how this can cause dilemmas for theists when faced with moral and natural suffering in the world.
+Students look at how religious believers justify suffering in a world created by a loving and powerful God.
+Students will then apply their knowledge on suffering to their studies into the holocaust.
+Students will identify which groups were targeted by the Nazis, how they were persecuted, and the impact this had on the faith of individuals and groups involved. |

 ---|---|

-Religion, Authority and the State Students will look at human rights and equality this half term.
-They will evaluate the different aims of punishment and capital punishment in the name of justice, duty and our rights as human beings. |
+Spring Term: Human Rights Students will look at human rights and equality this half term.
+They will evaluate the different aims of punishment and capital punishment in the name of justice, duty and our rights as human beings.
+Students will then begin to look at examples of important figures who have fought against oppression and how religious groups may respond to injustice within the world. |

 ---|---|

-Ethics Students will study numerous ethical dilemmas which are faced in the modern world, from organ donation to animal testing.
+Summer Term: Students will study numerous ethical dilemmas which are faced in the modern world, from organ donation to animal testing.
 Students will look at the opinions of religious believers and secular views on these matters – using knowledge gathered from their KS3 topics. |

 All Year 9 subjects Next Year 9 Subject - Physical Education